biancassilva/chartjs-with-quasar-framework/README.md

 # Chart.js with Quasar Framework

 Hello!
-This is a small project that demonstrates the integration of Quasar Framework with the Chart.js library for charting.
+This is a small project that demonstrates the integration of Quasar Framework with the Chart.js plugin for charting.

 ## Objective